Sex Pistols at the Lesser Free Trade Hall: Critical reception

-On 31 July 1976, music journalist Jonh Ingham reviewed the 20 July concert for Sounds, where he stated the Sex Pistols' performance at the Free Trade Hall had sullied the "fifties atmosphere" and that Buzzcocks frontman Howard Devoto sounded "a lot like Johnny Rotten" while comparing the rest of the band to the Pistols, and stating that apart from "more gigs", the only thing the Buzzcocks needed was a "hell of a lot more volume".
-Ingham later described the Sex Pistol's set:
+On 31 July 1976, music journalist Jonh Ingham reviewed the 20 July concert for Sounds, where he stated the Sex Pistols' performance at the Free Trade Hall had sullied the "fifties atmosphere" and that Buzzcocks frontman Howard Devoto sounded "a lot like Johnny Rotten" while comparing the rest of the band to the Sex Pistols, and stating that apart from "more gigs", the only thing the Buzzcocks needed was a "hell of a lot more volume".
+Ingham described the Sex Pistol's set:

 WHILE EQUIPMENT was changed the capacity audience posed.
 The David Bowie lookalikes all had the distinct advantage of looking like their skinny hero, perhaps the benefit of plastic surgery.
 There was a profusion of Neanderthals in stringy hair and leather, one of whom dug the Pistols by bellowing "Stooges!" and pounding seats to oblivion.

 According to Ingham, the show's sound stage was not properly arranged, he stated: "Unfortunately, the PA was more expectation than actuality, the Pistols sounds man having to patch together a mismatched jumble of amps to gain results.
 Under the circumstances, it's a wonder the sound was as good as it was."
 The review concluded with Ingham stating:

-At John’s [Lydon] encouragement the front pidly filled with wildly boppin people.
+At John's [Lydon] encouragement the front pidly filled with wildly boppin people.
 One enthusiastic couple pushed each other back and forth in time to the express train rhythm, and God help anyone in the way.
-By the time ‘Problems’ had blasted to a close the joint was screaming.
+By the time "Problems" had blasted to a close the joint was screaming.
 For an encore, John tore up his shirt.

 In regards to an audience member, he wrote, "one trend setter sported a high-class homemade Sex Pistols t-shirt".

 Set list

 On 4 June 1976, the Sex Pistols were supported by Bolton band Solstice who also performed their own set list.
-The Sex Pistols' set list consisted of nine songs that would later appear on their debut album Never Mind the Bollocks, Here's the Sex Pistols; alongside four covers originally performed by bands such as the Stooges, the Who and the Small Faces.
-The only show to be recorded on tape would be the 4 June show by sound man Dave Eyre.
-The July show would see the Pistols perform songs such as "I'm A Lazy Sod".
+The Sex Pistols' set list consisted of nine songs that appeared on their debut album Never Mind the Bollocks, Here's the Sex Pistols; alongside four covers originally performed by bands such as the Stooges, the Who and the Small Faces.
+The only show to be recorded on tape was the 4 June show by sound man Dave Eyre.
+At the July show the Sex Pistols performed songs such as "I'm A Lazy Sod".

-In August 1977, audio recordings of the 4 June 1976 Manchester performance were first released on the bootleg live album The Good Time Music Of The Sex Pistols.
-On 19 August, 2016, the first official release of the performance would be the album Live '76 which featured every recorded Sex Pistols live performance from 1976 and was put on the label Universal UMC.
-The following songs were performed at both the June show:
+In August 1977, audio recordings of the 4 June 1976 Manchester performance were released on the bootleg live album The Good Time Music Of The Sex Pistols.
+On 19 August, 2016, the first official release of the performance was the album Live '76 which featured every recorded Sex Pistols live performance from 1976 and was put on the label Universal UMC.

 Track listing

-(The set list for the 4 June 1976 show).
+The set list for the 4 June 1976 show.